inertialsense/docs.inertialsense.com/docs/getting-started/getting-started.md

 2. gps2AntOffset[X-Z] - Position offset of sensor frame with respect to GPS2 antenna.

-3. insDynModel - Dynamic model that most closely represents sensor application.*
+3. dynamicModel - Dynamic model that most closely represents sensor application.*

    *Note - This feature is experimental.
 For most applications setting 8 will yield the best results.
 The user is encouraged to try different settings.